 Research Shows That L&D Prefer To Stick With What They Know

-Consecutive Towards Maturity benchmarking reports illustrate that L&D practitioners are just doing what they’re skilled in: The development and delivery of course content and its administration (reflected in the image below).
+Consecutive Towards Maturity benchmarking reports illustrate that L&D practitioners are just doing what they’re skilled in: The development and delivery of course content and its administration.
 But at what cost?
 It seems the cost is almost every other opportunity that digital is offering us in order to positively – and continuously – affect workplace performance, productivity and organisational capability.

 Re-emphasising the main point of this blog post, L&D’s inability to imagine ideal employee experiences in relation to their situations, challenges and goals is limiting our expectations of digital technology and, as a by-product, the development of new L&D skill-sets to achieve more.